 Common Issues for Cold Plunges

-• The water temperature is fluctuating: Chillers have a thermostat to regulate water temperature.
+- The water temperature is fluctuating: Chillers have a thermostat to regulate water temperature.
 If you’re having issues with the temperature, check that the thermostat is functioning and set properly.
 Talk with a professional to see if the part needs to be replaced.

 Keeping on top of issues and parts can help keep problems small and minimal.
-Remember to contact your cold plunge company if your product is under warranty as well.
+Remember to contact your cold plunge company if your product is under warranty, as well.

 Cold Plunge Maintenance: Final Thoughts

-• Cover the ice bath while not in use.
+- Cover the ice bath while not in use.

-• Use a pool skimmer to remove leaves, particles, and debris from your tub.
+- Use a pool skimmer to remove leaves, particles, and debris from your tub.

-• Wipe the interior daily to prevent any buildup of oils or mildew.
+- Wipe the interior daily to prevent any buildup of oils or mildew.

-In addition to daily maintenance, you can also keep a regular schedule of draining and deep cleaning your cold plunge tub.
+In addition to daily maintenance, you can also keep a regular schedule for draining and deep cleaning your cold plunge tub.
 Oftentimes, the manufacturer will have specific instructions on how to properly maintain your ice bath.
 Some even sell maintenance packages for their specific cold plunge tubs.
 If not, you can follow these general guidelines:

-• Completely drain the tub before cleaning and sanitizing.
+- Completely drain the tub before cleaning and sanitizing.

-• Wipe the entire interior of your tub with a soft and damp washcloth.
+- Wipe the entire interior of your tub with a soft and damp washcloth.

-• Sanitize the tub of any contaminants with diluted bleach, a natural disinfectant, or a recommended cleaner from your cold plunge brand.
+- Sanitize the tub of any contaminants with diluted bleach, a natural disinfectant, or a recommended cleaner from your cold plunge brand.

-• Let the sanitizer sit before rinsing out completely with water.
+- Let the sanitizer sit before rinsing out completely with water.

 Along with these guidelines, routinely check for leaks and faulty parts in your ice bath before they become larger problems.
-Following these general guidelines will help you get the most out of your cold plunge tubs for your recovery and safety.
+Following these general guidelines can help you get the most out of your cold plunge tubs for your recovery and safety.

 Cold Plunge Maintenance: FAQs